USDA-FSA/fsa-design-system/guides/applications/buttons.md

             </td>
             <td>
                 <p>Allows the user to delete specific data or a record.</p>
-                <p>NOTE: Should always require a confirmation question, such as a pop-up, with a Yes/No response for the user to confirm the deletion.
-Information about what is being deleted should also be displayed for the user.</p>
+                <p>NOTE: Shall require a confirmation question, such as a pop-up, with a Yes/No response for the user to confirm the deletion.
+Information about what is being deleted shall also be displayed for the user.</p>
             </td>
         </tr>